hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 In this post I tried to describe steps needed to have Clojure web app deployed to Amazon Beanstalk and available behind custom secure naked domain.

-Described setup will cost almost $0 for the first year.
+Described setup will cost almost nothing for the first year.